EMar1066/EMar1066.github.io/_posts/2025-07-26-Specialist1.md

 Feedback from participants and Turing staff confirms the value of this design-led leadership:

 The influence of these DSG experiences is not confined to research challenges.
 I have translated these methods and insights directly into my teaching and graduate supervision.
 My MSc students now regularly work in collaborative GitHub environments, engaging with real-world datasets and exploratory pipelines in environmental modelling.
-I build modular scaffolds that allow them to explore, adapt, and contribute—not unlike DSG participants.
+I build modular scaffolds that allow them to explore, adapt, and contribute, not unlike DSG participants.

 Moreover, I structure student projects with the same attention to resilience, pluralism, and feedback loops.
 My postgraduate mentorship echoes the DSG ethos: task design that rewards iteration, encourages interdisciplinary curiosity, and sustains momentum through thoughtful framing.
 DSGs have sharpened not just my technical fluency but my pedagogical clarity.
 They have made me a better architect of learning.